-Collective bargaining created the middle class in North America.
-Many benefits workers enjoy today, such as the eight-hour day, overtime pay, weekends, no child labor, health care and retirement benefits were all first negotiated by labor unions.
+It is no secret that collective bargaining created the middle class in North America.
+Many benefits workers enjoy today, such as the eight-hour day, overtime pay, weekends, no child labor, health care, and retirement benefits were all first negotiated by labor unions.
 Indeed, most of those things were first negotiated by the UMWA.

 The United Mine Workers of America is constantly undergoing negotiations with dozens of employers at any one time.
-It is a policy of the union to not publicly discuss negotiations.
-If you have a question about any ongoing negotiations or your current contract, contact your District office or the Research and Contracts Department (703) 291-2415.
+It is the policy of the union to not publicly discuss negotiations.
+UMWA members vote for their District’s Elected Representatives.
+If you have a question about any ongoing negotiations or your current contract, contact your District office or the Research and Contracts Department at (703) 291-2415.